What goes in which bin?

 - Drink cans

-- Sweet/Biscuit tins
+- Sweet and biscuit tins

-- Metal jar lids
+- Metal lids from jars and bottles

 Please remember

-- Food and drink cans only
+- food and drinks cans only

-- Labels can be left on
+- tip: labels can be left on

 Recycling - mixed glass bottles and jars